“The caterpillar dies so the butterfly could be born.

 All of the patients were new to me.
 They don’t seem to stay in the hospice for any length of time, but rather come for a few days or a week and then go home, to return again at a later date.
-Quite often they are there to have there medication sorted out or perhaps just to give their carers a much needed break.
+Quite often they are there to have their medication sorted out or perhaps just to give their carers a much-needed break.

 So I had to introduce myself to all of them.

 One patient was surrounded by her two daughters and some of their small children.
 That was a noisy room with children laughing and competing with each other for Granny’s attention.
 Apparently, another daughter is about to give birth any time so she wasn’t visiting today.